yeuubonn2k4/CTF2025train/scriptCRF2025/OSINT/The Insider4.md

 and have a description: `"As a photographer, I took these photos on my vacation.
 Flag format is scriptCTF{HOTEL_ADDRESS_ROOMNUMBER}.
 Example: scriptCTF{1337_elite_Hwy_S_9999} Have fun!"`

 - In commit ".secret": *as a photographer, i add comments/descriptions to my images*.
-I thought of using exiftool to see comments/ description in this images and I have the following data after exiftool:
+I thought of using `exiftool` to see comments/ description in this images and I have the following data after `exiftool`:

 ```
 ExifTool Version Number         : 12.76